Beaches in Acadia National Park

 Acadia National Park might be famous for its mountain hikes and scenic carriage roads, but its beaches are equally unforgettable.
-From sunlit ocean coves framed by rugged cliffs to hidden pebble shores where the only sound is the rhythm of the tide, beaches in Acadia National Park offer something for every traveler.
+Stretching along Maine’s rugged coast, these shores come in many forms — from sunlit ocean coves framed by granite cliffs to hidden pebble beaches where the only sound is the steady rhythm of the tide.
+Each beach feels different, yet all capture the wild spirit of Acadia.

 Tucked between rocky headlands and lapped by the cool Atlantic, Sand Beach Acadia is the most famous of all beaches in Acadia National Park.
 Just 290 yards long, this golden stretch offers postcard views in every direction.
 The water rarely climbs above 55°F, even in August, but that doesn’t stop swimmers and surfers from enjoying its waves.